sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/creation_process.md

 ### Wrapping up

-Manually apply the license key:
+Merge the Pull Request opened by GitHub Actions, then manually apply the license key:

 > make sure you pull the latest change from `main`